-To this end, I imagine a realistic and fictional zoodemocracy in a post-climate-change future.
+Thus, to this end, I imagine a realistic and fictional zoodemocracy in a post-climate-change future.
 By ‘post-climate-change future’ I mean to say a time after the devastating effects of climate change hit Earth and Earth’s inhabitants with full force.
-Human-induced activities have already had a profoundly harmful impact on Earth and earthlings and will continue to do so in the coming decades: many places on Earth that are habitable for human and non-human animals will become uninhabitable (e.g., Lustgarten 2020), and many wild animals, domesticated animals (DAs) and humans will die due to harmful human induced activities (Urban 2015).
-The reader should imagine that the scenario portrayed in this article is situated at some point at the beginning of the 22nd century and after many catastrophic events had happened, and that it is narrated in the 2150s.
-Location-wise, the article portrays different historical moments in which London, England, and many other cities and countries in the world transition from a human-centric polis and democracy to a zoopolis and zoodemocracy.
+Human-induced activities have already had a profoundly harmful impact on Earth and earthlings and will continue to do so in the coming decades: many places on Earth that are habitable for human and nonhuman animals will become uninhabitable (e.g., Lustgarten 2020), and many wild animals, domesticated animals (DAs) and humans will die due to harmful human induced activities (Urban 2015).
+The reader should imagine that the scenario portrayed in this article is situated in the 2180s and after many catastrophic events had happened, and that it is narrated in the 2150s.
+Location-wise, the article portrays different historical moments in which London, England, transitions from a human-centric polis and democracy to a zoopolis and zoodemocracy.
+I have decided to focus on London’s geography and political context because I am intimately acquainted with it.

 1. Towards a Zoodemocratic England